ucsb-cs56-projects/cs56-utilities-calculator/README.md

 ![](http://i.imgur.com/b8w5bk8.png)

-A simple 4 function calculator that takes two numbers and adds, subtracts, multiplies and divides them.
-Newer version comes with power and root support.
-Supports floating point math, negative numbers, and comes with Clear and Delete buttons to erase result and inputs.
+A simple 4 function calculator that takes numbers and performs basic operations on them such as addition subtraction, multiplication, and division.
+Newer version comes with power and parenthesis support.
+Supports floating point math, and comes with Clear and Delete buttons to erase result and inputs.

 **HOW TO USE IT!**

 Users can use their keyboard or mouse to input the numbers and operators.
-Operations are limited to one operator per operation.
+The calculator supports multi-operations.
 Any legal input a user provides will be displayed on the Calculator at the top right.
 Pressing Enter will start the operation, which will return a number as the answer and display it.
 Pressing the Delete key will erase the most recent input, and hitting Clear will erase the entire display.

 Run calculator with <code>ant run</code>